Lines and role allocation

 We want to ensure that each child is given the opportunity to reach their full potential and, as such, we often operate on role-share basis.
 This means that several children may play the same role at different points in the play.
 This not only means that everyone gets a chance to shine, but it can also help the smooth running of rehearsals and the show if people are unable to attend.
 Finding stories with 16 equal parts is unlikely, so we ask that you support our allocation of roles and work with us to affirm that every part is important, and that often the smaller, character roles are those that steal the scene.

 Sometimes during the process parts of the play get changed, roles shifted around and sometimes lines get cut.
-If this happens, the Leader and Assistant will always explain to the child why decisions have been made and will reassure them that they will give them some more lines later on.
+If this happens, the facilitators will always explain to the child why decisions have been made and will reassure them that they will give them some more lines later on.